squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 .. exn:: Out of range position.

    Argument does not correspond to a valid equivalence item.

+.. exn:: Assumption not over valid system

+   Trying to use a proof term that does not apply to the current system.

 Tactics
 =======